ComposioHQ/composio/docs/adding-local-tool.md

 **Examples/Sample Code:**

 There are lot of local tools available in `composio/local_tools` directory, that you can use as a reference.
-To get started, you should check out the `mathematical` tool.
+To get started, you should check out the below two tools:

-**Integration:**

-* Make sure you register your new tool inside `composio/client/local_handler.py` file.
-* You can now access your new tool through Composio SdK and use it to power you Agents.
+- [Mathematical tool](https://github.com/SamparkAI/composio_sdk/blob/main/composio/local_tools/mathematical/tool.py): Simple tool to perform mathematical operations.
+- [Greptile tool](https://github.com/SamparkAI/composio_sdk/blob/main/composio/local_tools/greptile/tool.py): Tool to integrate with [Greptile](https://github.com/hwchase17/greptile) framework.

 **Key Points:**